-- the success of our research and development efforts; - the success of our collaboration and services arrangements with third parties; - the initiation, progress, timing, costs and results of clinical trials for our product candidates; - the time and costs involved in obtaining regulatory approvals for our product candidates; - the progress, timing and costs involved in developing manufacturing processes and agreements with third-party manufacturers; - the rate of progress and cost of our commercialization activities; - the expenses we incur in marketing and selling our product candidates; - the revenue generated by sales of our product candidates; - the emergence of competing or complementary technological developments; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the terms and timing of any additional collaborative, licensing or other arrangements that we may establish; - the acquisition of businesses, products and technologies; - our need to implement additional infrastructure and internal systems; - our need to add personnel and financial and management information systems to support our product development and potential future commercialization efforts, and to enable us to operate as a public company; and - other risks and uncertainties, including those listed under Part II, Item 1A.
+- the success of our research and development efforts; - the initiation, progress, timing, costs and results of clinical trials for our product candidates; - the time and costs involved in obtaining regulatory approvals for our product candidates; - the success of our collaborations with third parties; - the progress, timing and costs involved in developing manufacturing processes and in manufacturing products, as well as agreements with third-party manufacturers; - the rate of progress and cost of our commercialization activities; - the expenses we incur in marketing and selling our product candidates; - the revenue generated by sales of our product candidates; - the emergence of competing or complementary technological developments; - the terms and timing of any additional collaborative, licensing or other arrangements that we may establish; - the acquisition of businesses, products and technologies; - our need to implement additional infrastructure and internal systems; - our need to add personnel and financial and management information systems to support our product development and potential future commercialization efforts, and to enable us to operate as a public company; - the development of major public health concerns, including the novel coronavirus outbreak or other pandemics arising globally, and the current and future impact of it and COVID-19 on our clinical trials, business operations and funding requirements; and - other risks and uncertainties, including those listed under Part II, Item 1A.
 "Risk Factors".